 In addition to the Big Five, the Coalition released a Student Threat Assessment Protocol and Suicide Prevention Toolkit in August 2017, and has provided training to every school district in San Mateo County, along with several private schools.
 While not a foolproof method of assessing risk, the Student Threat Assessment Protocol provides every school with an evidence-based process and is intended to provide early intervention and support to students who may be struggling.
 To support this process, there is also a countywide Level Two Student Threat Assessment Team that meets on a regular basis to review cases.

-For more information about the Coalition's and SMCOE's programs and resources to foster safe and supportive schools, please visit this page.
+Learn more about the Coalition's and SMCOE's programs and resources to foster safe and supportive schools.